 - Supplementary Proposal

-Expressions of Interest are reviewed on a rolling basis by Genome Canada, and the complete application process typically takes about 6 months from EOI submission to funding decision.
+Expressions of Interest are reviewed on a rolling basis by Genome Canada.
+However, guideline dates for submission are outlined below.
+The complete application process generally takes approximately six months from EOI submission to funding decision.

 Like all Genome Canada competitions, Genome Alberta will be the conduit for submitting documents to the competition.
 In addition, Genome Alberta will help applicants navigate the various stages of proposal development and increase the competitiveness of their projects.
 We strongly encourage potential applicants to get in touch with Genome Alberta early on for guidance and advice on navigating GAPP proposals.